01 May Latest Articles Op Ed And Commentary By Renée Brack

 A Because it’s bullying.

-This article stirred up a lot of great commentary on social.
+This article stirred up great commentary on social.

 Sails and Offshore Magazines – Miss Minx: A Holiday Home With No Fixed Address

-I loved writing this story about a beautiful Hanse yacht called Miss Minx because sailing is sexy as hell.
+A story about a beautiful Hanse yacht called Miss Minx because sailing is sexy.